School Timing- 7:30 AM - 1:30 PM

-Computer lab is a space which provides computer services to a defined community. … Computers in computer labs are typically equipped with internet access, while scanners and printers may augment the lab setup.
-In our computer lab 52 workstations are configured with Windows 10 Operating System, internet connection (LAN) and latest software are installed.
+Computer lab is a space which provides computer services to a all the students.
+The computers in Computer lab are typically equipped with internet access, while scanners and printers may augment the lab setup.
+In our computer lab 52 workstations are configured with Windows 10 Operating System, internet connection (LAN) and latest softwares.

 Every school is different so these rules are not perfect for everyone.
 However, at least some of them are quite useful.
 For example, ‘print only when necessary’ is a great tip that is eco-friendly and saves your school a bit of coin on printing costs.